- This strategy can help address educational disparities, which the U.S. Department of Treasury has designated as an eligible use of SLFRF funds.

 - Phonological processing improved by an average of 12 percentile points

 Keys to successful implementation

-- Curriculum must be delivered with fidelity in order to achieve positive outcomes.
+- As with all evidence-based curricula, Literacy Express must be delivered with fidelity in order to achieve positive outcomes.

 - Teachers must be provided with ample professional development opportunities to master curriculum and should be evaluated regularly to ensure that model is delivered with fidelity.